A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Material and methods

 \subsection{Evaluation}

 In this section, we present the methodologies used to evaluate the results of our work, encompassing point estimation, a Bayesian inference framework, and diagnostics for Markov chain Monte Carlo (MCMC) sampling.
+To address real-time applicability, we evaluated the models in a rolling forecasting setting that emulates operational use: at each epidemiological week, we fit the model using only the data available up to that week, generated predictions for the subsequent four weeks, and then compared those forecasts with the subsequently reported observations; we then advanced the training window by one week and repeated this procedure throughout the 2022–2023 seasons.

-\subsubsection{2.5.1.
-Point prediction}
+\subsubsection{Point prediction}

 To evaluate the performance of the model, we used three complementary approaches to assess its precision.
 For point prediction, we calculated the root mean square error (RMSE) between point prediction and the real value of cumulative cases reported for each week.
 As another metric to evaluate the accuracy of the point prediction, the distribution of absolute value of error (AVE) has also been calculated.
 In addition, we evaluated point predictions using the logarithmic score adopted by CDC in its open prediction challenge for the West Nile virus (WNV) \cite{holcomb2023evaluation}.
 This method evaluates the point predictions based on their uncertainty, rather than only the single point estimate.
 If the observed number of cases falls in a region of the probability density function of the point prediction with higher probability, it receives a higher score.
-Details are provided in Appendix C, and Figure~\ref{fig: evaluationprocess} illustrates the evaluation and scoring process.
+Details are provided in Appendix D, and Figure~\ref{fig: evaluationprocess} illustrates the evaluation and scoring process.

-\subsubsection{2.5.2.
-Bayesian approach}
+\subsubsection{Bayesian approach}

-For Bayesian point prediction, we have considered the median and mean of the posterior as Bayesian point estimation and based on that calculated $RMSE_{B}$, which is RMSE between Bayesian prediction and the value of real cumulative cases reported for weeks.
+For Bayesian point prediction, we have considered the median and mean of the posterior as Bayesian point prediction and based on that calculated $RMSE_{B}$, which is RMSE between Bayesian prediction and the value of the real cumulative cases reported for weeks.
 We also used the logarithmic score for the Bayesian approach.